Asemica-me/TOME-hnp/README.md

 ## 🔍 Contact

-This work is conducted as part of a curricular internship at the Digital Humanities Advanced Research Centre (DH.ARC) and the ADLab - research centers within the University of Bologna.
+This work is conducted as part of a curricular internship at the DH.ARC / ADLab - research centers within the University of Bologna.

 Lucrezia Pograri<br>
 <i>MA student in Digital Humanities and Digital Knowledge (DHDK)</i><br>